 Insurance policies may be purchased from both local insurance companies and from international insurance market players.
 As a rule the former offer cheaper policies.

 - Some policies insure solely in-patient treatment in hospitals while others insure both in- and out-patient medical treatment (reimbursement of expenses for visits to specialists and medications prescribed by them)

 - Policies differ by amounts of coverage that may vary from several tens of thousands of euros (this amount is sufficient to cover the majority of operations) to several million (that covers any most complicated treatment).
 Coverage amounts for out-patient treatment may also vary (from hundreds to thousands of euros per year)

 What are medical insurance expenses?
 Let us take a 4-member family (a husband, a wife and two children).
 Comprehensive insurance (covering both in- and out-patient medical treatment) will amount to approximately €2.000 a year for the whole family with small coverage amounts and around €3.500 a year with maximum coverage amounts.
 In case the family insures only in-patient treatment then it will pay around €1.500 a year with small coverage amounts and approximately €2.500 a year with maximum coverage amounts.

 The cost of policy increases with the age of a person insured.

-The process of expenses reimbursement by insurance companies proceeds in the following way:
+The process of expenses reimbursement by insurance companies is organized in the following way:

-It should be mentioned that not all the medical expenses are covered by insurance.
-Expenses for dental and beauty treatment as well as vision correction and etc. are not insured.
-Treatment of chronic diseases that developed by the patient prior to his/her getting ensured in Cyprus is not subject to insurance coverage either.
+It should be mentioned that not all medical expenses are covered by insurance.
+Expenses for dental and beauty treatment as well as vision correction etc. are not insured.
+Treatment of chronic diseases that were developed by the patient prior to him/her getting ensured is not subject to insurance coverage in Cyprus either.